giorgimode/subzero-player/README.md

 How to run
 ---------------------------------
+Check out helper libraries developed for this application: *[dictionary agent](https://bitbucket.org/giorgimode/dictionary-agent)* and *[subtitle agent](https://bitbucket.org/giorgimode/subtitle-agent)*.
-Check out source code and run `mvn clean install`
+Run `mvn clean install` on both.
-In target folder you will get subzero-($project.version)-jar-with-dependencies.jar Recreate the folder structure as described in *Project Structure* part above.
+Check out source code of subzero-player and run `mvn clean install` In target folder you will get subzero-($project.version)-jar-with-dependencies.jar Recreate the folder structure as described in *Project Structure* part above.
 To make things easier, [download this archive](https://s3.eu-central-1.amazonaws.com/subzero-player/SubzeroPlayer.zip) with ready made project structure and replace existing jar with the one built by your maven.